gkkushwah/Capzemini/README.md

 Confirm the App Catalog is enabled:
 Tenant-wide: Admin must create it via the SharePoint Admin Center.
 Site-specific: Use PowerShell to enable the App Catalog for site collections.

+POWER APP

+I take container for delete  confirmation pop message (Set the Visible property of the container) Code - ShowConfirm

+set the OnSelect property of the Delete button to:
+Set(ShowConfirm,true);Set(SelectedID,ThisItem.ID);

+In this conatinmer I take a text lable of msg (“Are You sure to delete this record”) And take 2 button (yes, no)

+Set On yes button of  OnSelect property:
+Remove('Training Data', LookUp('Training Data',ID=SelectedID));
+Set(ShowConfirm, false);
+Notify("Item deleted successfully!", NotificationType.Success);

+Set on No button of OnSelect property:
+Set(ShowConfirm,false)